cg-2611/sodium/PLAN.md

   - implement file io for `nac`
   - implement a lexer for `nac`
   - implement a parser for `nac`
+  - implement codegen for `nac`
-  - interface `nac` front-end with llvm back-end
+  - produce `nac` compiler executable
-  - compile examples/main.na
+  - compile examples/main.na using `nac`

 - v0.2.0:
   - implement variables